pkp/ui-library/src/docs/components/Tabs/readme.md

 ## Usage

 Use this component to display content in tabs.
+This component implements the `role="tablist"` specification.
+Once the user has navigated to the tab headings, they should be able to change tabs by using the <kbd>←</kbd> and <kbd>→</kbd> keys.
+Pressing the <kbd>HOME</kbd> and <kbd>END</kbd> keys should take them to the first and last tab.

 ## Accessible label